 Creating web content

-Here are a few things to consider when you're creating pages on your website to make sure they look good and the content can be easily understood by your visitors.
+Here are a few things to consider when creating pages on your website to ensure they look good and your visitors easily understand the content.

 Simple and clear text